You want potential customers to do a lot of thins.

 What’s the best way to understand your target audience?

-It’s by getting into their shoes, to understand their challenges and how they use your product.
-That’s why the Pinterest user experience team conducts house calls.
+It’s by getting into their shoes to understand their challenges and how they use your product.

-Once you understand the path of your website visitors, you can smooth their journey and deliver relevant content, great website design and awesome landing pages.
+Once you understand the path of your website visitors, you can improve their journey and deliver relevant content, great website design, and awesome landing pages.
 All of those things will help improve conversion.

 Let me elaborate, with an example.

-Buffer found that 21% of their visitors clicked on their logo at the top (in July, 2013).
+Years back, Buffer found that 21% of their visitors clicked on their logo at the top.

-So, they removed both of these distractions, leading to increase in conversion rates by 51%.
+So, they removed both of these distractions, leading to an increase in conversion rates by 51%.

 The behavior of your visitors also depends on their referring websites.
 Which brings me to my next point…